Learn how to create beautiful winter pop up cards you can mail to someone special or display as eye-catching decor!

 - A method to cut your materials — I used the amazing Cricut Maker 3 but you can also use the Cricut Maker or a Cricut Explore Series machine

-- Design #416 — My free SVG/PDF/DXF design files will be available in my free resource library beginning November 3, 2022 (get the password by filling out the form at the bottom of this page) or get early access to the design files by getting a VIP Pass to Maker Academy Weekend
+- Design #416 — My free SVG/PDF/DXF design files are available in my free resource library (get the password by filling out the form at the bottom of this page)

 How to Make Your Own Winter Pop Up Cards